Managing your wealth goes well beyond just crunching numbers.

 Manage Your Wealth Today, And Into the Future, with Kubera

 What’s better than being able to manage your wealth to achieve your goals in this lifetime?
 Managing your wealth so that it helps your heirs achieve their goals even after your lifetime.

 This is a part of wealth management that isn’t often talked about: Beneficiary management.

 Often, the important documents upon which your wealth is built — deeds, contracts, and more — are left out of the wealth management conversation.
 However, it’s important that those documents are kept safe and end up in the right hands after your death if you want to ensure that your wealth keeps working for your future generations.

-That’s why Kubera isn’t just an intuitive portfolio management tool for multiple currencies and assets; it’s also a digital safe deposit box where you can securely store your most important financial and legal information.
+That’s why Kubera features a digital safe deposit box where you can securely store your most important financial and legal information.
 Our beneficiary management feature allows you to appoint a trusted beneficiary who will receive access to these documents — as well as your entire portfolio — once you are no longer able to manage them yourself.